jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: The R-Tree index is now calculated non-recursive to safe call stack memory
 - Improvement: The R-Tree index now is based on tuple positions instead of keys
 - Improvement: Made the Spatial index reader configurable
-- Improvement: Check for 64 bit environment on start
+- Improvement: Check for 64-bit environment on start
-- Improvement: Limit the amount of parallel queries per client
+- Improvement: Limit the number of parallel queries per client
 - Improvement: Client flush queue on next page request
 - Improvement: Introduced the maximal unflushed package queue size
 - Bugfix: Prevent duplicate distribution of in-memory data
-- Bugfix: Handle non empty systems list in tuple insert as error
+- Bugfix: Handle non-empty systems list in tuple insert as error
 - Bugfix: Reread systems list on insert tuple, when no systems are detected for BBox
 - Bugfix: Fixed handling of meta data when multiple storage locations are used
 - Bugfix: Tuples were inserted twice in the spatial index
 - Bugfix: Fixed ConcurrentModificationException in StorageRegistry:getAllTablesForDistributionGroup
-- Bugfix: Fixed forever waiting checkpoint threads, when a SSTable is switched to readonly
+- Bugfix: Fixed forever waiting checkpoint threads, when an SSTable is switched to read-only
 - Bugfix: Don't compress tuples twice
 - Bugfix: Removed race condition in server socket handler

 ### Version 0.3.0 (Stable) - 17.06.2017
 - New Feature: Added the TestFixedGrid experiment
-- New Feature: Added a tuple read / write experiment
+- New Feature: Added a tuple read/write experiment
 - New Feature: Added the bounding box query experiment
 - New Feature: Merge SSTables based on a SortedIteratorMerger
 - Improvement: Added a fixed cell data structure